jhburns/TimeJuicers/README.md

 # Setup

-Only dependancy is Unity, Install from the link below, then open Unity > Open > Select this project folder.
+Only dependancy is Unity, Install from the link below, then open Unity > Open > Select this project folder and everything should import cleanly.

 https://unity3d.com/unity/whats-new/unity-2018.3.0